-Osteomas are benign bone tumors that typically form on the skull.
-Depending on where they develop, they can sometimes cause issues, such as headaches or sinus infections.
+An osteoma is a benign bone tumor that typically forms on the skull.
+Depending on where they develop, osteomas can sometimes cause symptoms such as headaches or sinus infections.

 Although osteomas tend to form